 Growing up, having kids seemed like the natural progression of life.
 I even liked babies.
 Every adult I knew married and had immediately had a child.
 It’s what grown-ups did.

 As I slowly became a grown-up myself, the idea seemed less appealing.
 There was a world to explore and marriage and kids would put restrictions.
-Do all women need babies?
+Do all women need to have babies?

 I took a travelling job and travelled without thinking about getting home to someone (apart from my anxious mother), I changed jobs and cities without giving it much thought apart from my convenience, and I catered to no one but myself.

 I was periodically reminded by everyone and their grandmothers how I needed to settle down and get married before I was too old.
 Who would want to marry a 30-year-old spinster?
 Moreover, babies need to be delivered in your 20s.
 Having babies in your 30s is too risky.
 But I wasn’t even ready to get married.
 Will I ever want a baby?
 Does everyone want a baby?

 Eventually, I did find someone I felt I could share my life with without being restricted as I had seen so many women become after marriage.
 We married, I got a steady job, we travelled, we moved cities, I was back to changing jobs as per my convenience, we binged-watched movies and TV, ate popcorn for dinner so many times that it’s embarrassing to count, and we adopted pets that we loved to pet and pamper.

 As the number of years of our marriage grew, so did the question from everyone we knew…when are you going to have kids?
 We would shrug it off saying we’re having too much fun in life to become encumbered with a tiny human.
 However, I knew my husband wanted children of our own.
 Do I want to get pregnant, I wondered?
 I couldn’t say for sure if I would ever be ready to have children.